okbreathe/redux-api-resources/README.md

 ## Reducers

-The analagous reducer is defined similar to the action creators
+The analogous reducer is defined similar to the action creators

 ```javascript
 const resourceReducers = apiReducer(resource => {